 Stakeholders generally agreed that there would be benefits from AEMO being able to undertake a full reconciliation of the wholesale market, but some questioned whether all of AEMO's proposed changes are necessary for AEMO to be able to do this.
-Flow Power and Red/Lumo submitted that AEMO should seek to improve its own processes for settlement reconciliation before more substantial rule changes are considered.37 Red/Lumo said that AEMO could amend its procedures to enable it to collect all the metering data it requires to perform a full reconciliation.
-Red/Lumo claimed that AEMO's current procedures require all type 1-4 metering installation data to be provided to AEMO by the MDP however for types 5 and 6 metering installations, only metering data from the customers of independent retailers is required to be provided.
+Flow Power and Red Energy/Lumo Energy submitted that AEMO should seek to improve its own processes for settlement reconciliation before more substantial rule changes are considered.37 Red Energy/Lumo Energy submitted that AEMO could amend its procedures to enable it to collect all the metering data it requires to perform a full reconciliation.
+Red Energy/Lumo Energy submitted that AEMO could amend its procedures to enable it to collect all the metering data it requires to perform a full reconciliation.
+Red Energy/Lumo Energy submitted that AEMO's current procedures require all type 1-4 metering installation data to be provided to AEMO by the MDP however for types 5 and 6 metering installations, only metering data from the customers of independent retailers is required to be provided.
 This could be amended by a change to AEMO's procedures.
+Red Energy/Lumo Energy also considered that AEMO should calculate UFE to understand the impacts on competition before a rule change is undertaken.

 Consultation paper submissions: AGL Energy, p. i; Australian Energy Council, pp. 1-2; EnergyAustralia, pp. 1-2; Origin Energy, p.
-1
+1.